 But what's the cost?
 How long will it take, and will the engineer need access to your property?
-All will be explained in this guide to getting a new phone installed in your home.
+We’ll explain all this to you in this guide to getting a new phone installed in your home.

 How much will a new phone line cost to install?

-Below is a breakdown of the costs for line installations for some ISPs:
+Here's breakdown of the installation costs for some providers: